Syto

 A multi-agent pipeline

-- Ingestion agents — one agent per source type: one reads Telegram, another reads the RSS feeds and websites of Western outlets.
+1. Ingestion agents — one agent per source type: one reads Telegram, another the X accounts, a third the RSS feeds and outlet websites.
 They fetch new material from every active source and store it as immutable evidence: the original text, publish time, and reach metrics.
 The original is kept in full, separate from any analysis.

-- The analysis agent — a language model reads the new material, clusters it into narratives, identifies the manipulation techniques used and the target audience, and updates the narrative cards: trend, intensity, examples, counter-messaging.
+2. The analysis agents — language models read the new material, cluster it into narratives, identify the manipulation techniques used and the target audience, and update the narrative cards: trend, intensity, examples, counter-messaging.

 Splitting the work across agents makes the system resilient: if one source breaks, it's an error confined to that source's agent — the rest of the pipeline still runs and refreshes the site as usual.